 When the tubular exchangers and kettles to make the candy began to fail, Dare executives hired Confectionery Consultant Walter Vink to assist them in the search for replacement equipment.
 Dare executives expected to maintain the same process; however, the consultant pointed them to potentially new and more efficient equipment that could help the company avoid excessive costs since the tubular two-stage process Dare had been operating would require a unit redesign and subsequent ASME and CRN certifications to meet legal code requirements.

 The consultant actively pursued the possibility of using plate heat exchanger technology for the company’s candy-making process.
 At the time, the technology was not new to the food processing industry, but it was novel for candy cooking lines.
-The consultant reached out to API’s Jeff Ceier, process engineer of the Plate & Thermal Systems Group at API Heat Transfer in Buffalo, New York.
+The consultant reached out to the Plate & Thermal Systems Group at API Heat Transfer in Buffalo, New York.

 The confectionery consultant had learned about API’s success in engineering plate heat exchanger processes for two of the top five candy makers in the world.
-Mr. Ceier explained that plate heat technology is advantageous because it enables a plant to concentrate as needed at a lower approach temperature, which ensures more gentle heating of the candy which more gently heats the candy and ultimately ensures a higher-quality product.
+Plate heat technology is advantageous because it enables a plant to concentrate as needed at a lower approach temperature, which more gently heats the candy and ultimately ensures a higher-quality product.
 Traditional tubular systems necessitate a high temperature that can lead to burn on.

 The tubular system Dare had been operating required heating beyond the 140°C temperature only to flash down under a vacuum to the state where the sugar was at the right concentration.
 This process differs from plate heat technology, which uses continuous boiling.